SqueezeOnArch/soa-aur/README.md

 (this will take several minutes to download and build the applications for your device)

-4) If you wish to install Logitech Media Server:

-./soa-install-lms-7.8.sh

-or

-./soa-install-lms-7.9.sh

-depending on which version of LMS you wish to install.

-(this will take up to an hour depending on the performance of your machine)
+4) Connect to the device using a web browser to see the configuration interface and install optional components such as jivelite and squeeze server

 5) If you wish to install a custom kernel for added features (currently only for wandboard to support additional spdif rates):

 ./soa-install-wand-kernel.sh

 (this will take up to an hour depending on the performance of your machine)

-6) try to connect to the device using a web browser to see the configuration interface

-## Updates

-You may wish to run the following to update your arch system:

-pacman -Syu --noconfirm

-To update all of the installed SoA components:

-./soa-update-all.sh